What is Financial Planning and Analysis (FP&A)?

 Adding value to a corporation:

-Corporate FP&A plays a major role in supporting decisions made by a company’s CEO, CFO, and executive leadership team.
+Corporate FP&A plays a major role in supporting decisions made by a company’s CEO, CFO, and the executive leadership team.
 As such, the opportunity to add value in FP&A is huge, and having a good time in place can lead to a huge potential boost in cash business planning, including budgeting, forecasting, cash flow optimization, return on investment analysis, capital structure, and ultimately the value of the entire business.

 To learn more and continue advancing your career, explore these additional resources: